Umberto Eco (born,

 Early in life I absented myself from Christian assemblies.

 When a religion is good, I conceive it will support itself;

 'tis a sign, I apprehend, of its being a bad one.

 The way to see by faith is to shut

-put out your Candle. - Poor Richard's Almanack, 1758
+put out your Candle. - Poor Richard's Almanack,

 Those who knew Benjamin Franklin

-waiting for death. ~ Thomas Paine
+in a hospital waiting for death. ~ Thomas Paine